EHI-Saybrook Certificate in the Foundations

 - A year of personal therapy taken either before or during the yearlong program is strongly recommended.

-(b) HTP 6150 Existential Psychotherapies II: Rollo May and the Existential Tradition
+(b) EHTP 6150 Existential Psychotherapies II: Rollo May and the Existential Tradition

-(c) HTP 2047 Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition
+(c) EHTP 2047 Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition

 Academic courses are distance learning; instructors will be assigned after acceptance into the program.